pyscaffold/pyscaffold/docs/reasons.rst

     and many other sectors.

 Constantly evolving
-    Stability should not come with the price of stagnation.
+    The stability of PyScaffold does not come at the price of stagnation.
     Throughout its existence, PyScaffold has adapted itself to better solve the needs of its users and evolved to accommodate the best practices and standards of the Python ecosystem.
-    In every single major release we offered a clear update path for our users and tried to automate things as much as possible, so everyone can benefit from PyScaffold's improvements without being afraid of breaking things.
+    In every single major release, we offered a clear update path for our users, automating things as much as possible, so everyone can benefit from PyScaffold's improvements without being afraid of breaking things.

 Thoroughly tested